 Even Australia’s ‘unofficial’ national anthem – ‘Waltzing Matilda’ – has a little Scottish in its composition.
 Written by Andrew “Banjo” Paterson in 1895, the Australian bush ballad has drawn worldwide acclaim and been sampled and reproduced by some of the world’s best-known singers.
 Paterson’s father was actually from Lanarkshire, in Scotland’s central lowlands.

 Of course, no discussion of cultural links between our two countries would be complete without a mention of one of rock and roll’s greatest bands, AC/DC.
 For five decades, this seminal Australian band has become synonymous with the rock and roll music genre creating such classics as ‘Highway to Hell’ ‘Back in Black’ and 'T.N.T.'.

 The band was formed by Scottish-born brothers, Malcolm and Angus Young, with another Scotsman – lead singer Bon Scott – performing with the band from when they formed until his death in 1980.
 Members of the ‘Rock and Roll Hall of Fame’, AC/DC have sold more than 200 million records worldwide and their album, ‘Back in Black’ is the highest selling album in the world by any band.

-This exciting year-long event will feature performances from some of Scotland’s best-loved Traditional, Gaelic and Celtic musicians, including Capercaillie, Elephant Sessions and Breabach.
-As well as this, the year will also highlight the ongoing work of Australian-based organisations who maintain Scottish tradition and culture through the presentation of their own Burns Nights, Games, Ceilidhs, Clan Gatherings and festivals, annually.
+This exciting year-long event would have featured performances from some of Scotland’s best-loved Traditional, Gaelic and Celtic musicians, including Capercaillie, Elephant Sessions and Breabach.
+As well as this, the year also planned to highlight the ongoing work of Australian-based organisations who maintain Scottish tradition and culture through the presentation of their own Burns Nights, Games, Ceilidhs, Clan Gatherings and festivals, annually.